 The application of wavelet analysis became popular in geoscience and atmospheric turbulence at the beginning of the 1990s (Farge, 1992; Kumar and Foufoula-Georgiou, 1997; Torrence and Compo, 1998).
 First they were used to detect jumps of turbulent motions (Mahrt, 1991) or the duration of turbulent events including filtering analysis (Collineau and Brunet, 1993a, b).
-The application of the spectra of the wavelet coefficient (Collineau and Brunet, 1993b; Treviño and Andreas, 1996) offered also the possibility to determine turbulent fluxes (Katul and Parlange, 1995; Handorf and Foken, 1997).
-With the availability of wavelet software packages in the last 20 years all these methods became more and more popular, like the detection of turbulent structures (Thomas and Foken, 2005) or turbulent fluxes of aircraft measurements (Strunin and Hiyama, 2004) and at forested sites (Thomas and Foken, 2007).
-The method was also applied to improve the frequency correction of eddy-covariance measurements (Nordbo and Katul, 2013).
+The application of the spectra of the wavelet coefficient (Collineau and Brunet, 1993b; Treviño and Andreas, 1996) offered also the possibility to determine turbulent fluxes (Katul and Parlange, 1995; Handorf and Foken, 1997; Saito and Asanuma, 2008).
+With the availability of wavelet software packages in the last 20 years all these methods have become more popular, and have been used for applications such as the detection of turbulent structures (Thomas and Foken, 2005) or turbulent fluxes of aircraft measurements (Strunin and Hiyama, 2004) and at forested sites (Thomas and Foken, 2007).
+The method was also applied to improve the frequency correction of eddy covariance measurements (Nordbo and Katul, 2013).